 - 1.9.
-Research and evaluate innovative practices in relation to improving the achievement of deaf learners and draw on research outcomes and other sources of external evidence to inform their own practice and that of colleagues - 1.10.
+Research and evaluate innovative practices in relation to improving the achievement of learners with VI and draw on research outcomes and other sources of external evidence to inform their own practice and that of colleagues - 1.10.
 Know how to take account of cultural and linguistic issues arising from their practice